informalsystems/hydro/docs/spec.md

 * RefundTribute(sender: Account, tribute_id: int):
     * If the proposal associated with the tribute_id received no support at all, the sender can reclaim their tokens.
 This is only possible after the round has ended, and we know the final scores.
     * Changes to the state: transfers the tribute tokens back to the sender.

+Open questions:
+* What happens to unclaimed tribute (could become refundable by the sender after some time; could be reallocated to other claimers after a time; could just be locked forever/essentially burned?)
+Locking without fallback is easiest, reallocating might be most exciting for community.

+### Correctness Properties

+#### All IDs are unique - there cannot ever be two tributes with the same ID.

+#### The sum of the claimed tokens for a tribute should be at most the total tokens locked for the tribute.

+#### The claim amount for each voter is defined as claimed_tokens = total_tribute_amount * sender_vote_power_for_prop / total_prop_score